-The location of the mosque is strategically chosen to be amidst the best places to visit in Kuala Lumpur including the Islamic Arts Museum, Botanical Gardens, Building of Malaysia Railway Station and Kuala Lumpur Bird Park.
+The location of the mosque is strategically chosen to be among the best places to visit in Kuala Lumpur including the Islamic Arts Museum, Botanical Gardens, Building of Malaysia Railway Station, and Kuala Lumpur Bird Park.

-The Mosque is also accessibly by KL Hop-on and Hop-off buses if you are planning to spend a day touring important landmarks of Kuala Lumpur.
+TIP: The Mosque is also accessible by KL Hop-on and Hop-off buses if you are planning to spend a day touring important landmarks of Kuala Lumpur.

 The mosque was commissioned in 1965 by the Prime Minister of Malaysia at that time to reflect the rich cultural history of Islam in Malaysia.
 Other predominant communicate that occupy Malaysia include Hindus and Buddhists.